Infectious Diseases and Antimicrobial Stewardship

 - Integration with stewardship pathways

-Clinical impact: Syndromic panels reduce time to appropriate therapy by 24-48 hours (Beal et al., 2018) but may increase broad-spectrum antibiotic use if not coupled with stewardship.
+Clinical impact: Syndromic panels reduce time to appropriate therapy by 24-48 hours (Patel et al., 2018) but may increase broad-spectrum antibiotic use if not coupled with stewardship.

 Part 5: Outbreak Prediction and Response